Lululemon, the brand that invented athleisure, plans its second act

 Take the brand’s new Like Nothing bra, which hits stores today.
 The Whitespace team discovered that female consumers were searching for a bra that felt like being naked, but that still provided support during exercise.
 There was nothing within its current line that was specifically designed to create this sensation.
 So they spent four years building a product that allowed the breast to move naturally using a proprietary fabric called Light Ultralu that conforms to the body’s shape, providing light, even compression throughout the entire bra rather than tightening around the widest part of the chest.
 The company developed a three-dimensional cup that adapts to the shape of the breast, and subtly changed the construction for every size within the range, since women with different cup and band sizes require support at different places.
 The edges are not hemmed, but rather cut by a laser to reduce friction.

 “When you combine our research about how we move with the insights we’re gathering about how women want to feel, you end up with interesting products,” says Sun Choe, Lululemon’s chief product officer.
 “But in many ways, a bra like this makes so much sense for how we live now: Women want to be able to bike to the office or take a Pilates class after work, without having to change bras.”
-In many ways, Like Nothing is the ultimate bra for the post-athleisure world.
-It’s the bra equivalent of Lululemon’s beloved, ultra-comfortable yoga pants, which catapulted the brand into a global phenomenon years ago.
+It’s the equivalent of Lululemon’s beloved, ultra-comfortable yoga pants, which catapulted the brand into a global phenomenon years ago–a bra for the post-athleisure world.

 Still, Lululemon’s real work is just beginning.
 Its main challenge as a company is communicating its design process to customers, to show them how Lululemon stands apart from other activewear brands on the market because it is interested in comfort for every unique type of body.
 Whitespace, and the customer experiences it’s developing, is part of that effort.